vanvalen/deepcell.github.io/_pages/02-FAQ.md

 {% include JB/setup %}

 - I'm having trouble with __DeepCell__.
 Can I get help.
 	- Yes.
-If you think you have discovered a bug that needs to be fixed please file a report on the GitHub page.
+If you think you have discovered a bug that needs to be fixed please file a report on the [SimTK](http://simtk.org/projects/deepcell) page.

 - What kind of hardware do I need to run __DeepCell__?
 	- You will need a CUDA/cuDNN capable Nvidia GPU.
 We have had good success with the Nvidia GTX 980, Titan X, and GTX 1080 graphics cards.